LON - SEA

 What is the cheapest month to fly from London to Seattle?

-The cheapest month for flights from London to Seattle is February, where tickets cost £455 on average.
-On the other hand, the most expensive months are July and August, where the average cost of tickets is £687 and £656 respectively.
+The cheapest month for flights from London to Seattle is January, where tickets cost £476 (return) on average.
+On the other hand, the most expensive months are August and July, where the average cost of round-trip tickets is £776 and £765 respectively.

 How far in advance should I book a flight from London to Seattle?